 If we were to identify some silver linings that emerged since the pandemic began, it’s the way we figured out how to make hiring more nimble.
 Adopting digital tools – like video interviews and testimonials, text messaging, and mobile apps – helped job candidates engage with recruiters during a global crisis and still stay on top of updates and job opportunities.
 While the pandemic might be slowly drawing to a close, these digital tools will be around for the long haul.

-Looking for more pro recruiting tips for hiring in a post pandemic job market?
+Looking for more pro recruiting tips for hiring in a post pandemic labour market?
 We’ve got you covered.
 View our 2021 Recruiting Strategies here.